2022–23 Salford City F.C. season: Matches

 On 23 June, the league fixtures were announced.

+League Two play-offs

 FA Cup

 The Ammies were drawn away to Peterborough United in the first round.

 EFL Cup

 Salford were drawn away to Bolton Wanderers in the first round.

 EFL Trophy

 Salford were drawn at home to Bradford City in the second round and to Port Vale in the third round.